bday-boy/weeble/README.md

 - Filters in search bar
 - Arrow keys to select dropdown items
 - Add source and format to info
+- List titles in order of shortest to longest
+- Fix on mobile
+- Add spacing around guess status nodes

 ## Funny stuff